PimDeWitte/gravitational-theory-test/README.md

 python theories/your_theory/validations/gravitational_waves.py
 ```

+The repository ships with a tiny example pulsar timing file at
+`data/pulsar/PSR_J2043+1711_TOAs.csv`.
+The pulsar anomaly validation will load
+this sample data automatically.
+For real analysis, replace it with the official
+NANOGrav TOA dataset.

 ## Prediction and Validation Process

 Our framework transforms theoretical ideas into testable predictions through a systematic process: